rudycav/Email-Outlook-Automation/README.md

 # Outlook-Automation

-- Outlook Email automation collecting the subject and body links
+- Outlook Email automation collecting the subject and body links to excel